How To Build Confidence and Self-Esteem for A Better You

 People with healthy self-esteem like themselves and value their achievements.

-While everyone occasionally lacks confidence, people with low self-esteem feel unhappy or unsatisfied with themselves most of the time.
+While everyone lacks confidence occasionally, people with low self-esteem feel unhappy or unsatisfied with themselves most of the time.

-This can be remedied, but boosting self-esteem takes attention and daily practice.
+This can be remedied, but it takes attention and daily practice to boost self-esteem.

 Low self-esteem can reduce the quality of a person’s life in many ways.